MicrosoftDocs/entra-docs/docs/external-id/tenant-restrictions-migration.md

 Obtain the current header string that your proxies inject.
 Evaluate current policy and remove unwanted tenant IDs, or allowed destinations.
 After the evaluation, create a list of external tenant IDs and/or external domains.

-Configure the cross-tenant access settings and TRV2 policies for the migration.
+Configure the cross-tenant access settings and tenant restrictions v2 policies for the migration.
 Cross-tenant access outbound settings define tenants that internal identities access.
 In cross-tenant access settings, tenant restrictions v2 defines which tenants other external identities access while on your managed network.

 ## Technical considerations